pink-gorilla/reval/README.md

 ## DEMO - Get Started
 - clone this repo
+- Run in directory demo:
+   `clj -X:goldly-build :profile '"npm-install"'`
+   `clj -X:goldly`
-- Run `clj -X:goldly-docs`.
-Open Browser on Port 8000
+  Open Browser on Port 8080
 - Open the repo in your preferred ide.
-Connect to nrepl on port 8000.
+Connect to nrepl on port 9100.
 - demo/demo/scratchpad.clj or Eval demo/demo/notebook.clj

 ## scratchpad